Braintree MA Homes & Real Estate

 Braintree is full of historical colonial homes and single and multi-family homes, but there are plenty of condominium communities and apartment-style living options spread throughout town to choose from.
 Just to name a few: Devon Wood Condominium Trust, Turtle Crossing, Landing 53, Liberty Park Apartments, Lenox Farms Apartments, and Ridge at Blue Hills.

 Braintree has many activities to entertain and keep everyone busy all year round.
 Boston is accessible, but far enough away that Braintree still feels clearly suburban and less like city living.
-There are tons of school options and neighborhoods for families to consider.
+There are many school options and neighborhoods for families to consider.
 The Highlands and North Braintree are quite residential, while South Braintree and the Square have more action.
 One of these areas is sure to be the right fit for your needs.